Empire4946/CA-PAP/README.md

 ### How to use:
 - [x] Goto CA-PAP/Chooser

-- [x] Pick the bypasser matching your game
+- [x] Pick the bypasser corresponding to your script

 - [x] Copy the loadstring inside of there